saulteafarmer/tangerine/README.md

   - **/sendblood**: Convert blood back to Bitcoin by trading it with `/sendblood`, which transfers blood to sats directly.

 ### 🏆 Competitive Events
 - **Sputnik**: Timed events where players compete against attack choppers, NPCs and each other to gather resources from fallen space fragments.
-Completing Sputnik can reward up to a full day’s worth of mining resources.
+Completing Sputnik can reward a worthwhile set of mining loot.
-- **Convoy Reforged**: A traveling convoy arrives to turn in their hash and purchase resources for their miners.
+- **Convoy Reforged**: A traveling convoy arrives to turn in their scrap and purchase resources for their miners.
 Convoys come in different levels, with some lightly guarded and others more heavily protected than a fallen Sputnik.
-- **Raidable Bases**: Participate in Raidable Bases events to engage in PvP action and capture stored hash and resources!
+- **Raidable Bases**: Participate in Raidable Bases events to engage in PvP action and capture stored scrap and resources!

 ## 📢 Why Choose Tangerine?

-- **PvE-Oriented with PvP Zones**: Enjoy survival-focused gameplay without constant player threats, while still having dedicated PvP zones for risk and reward.
+- **Choose Your Adventure**: Experience dynamic gameplay with War Mode, allowing PvE and PvP players to coexist seamlessly.
 - **Bitcoin Rewards**: Earn sats through in-game activities and engage with a Bitcoin-based economy.
 - **Unique Events**: Participate in Raidable Bases, Sputnik and Convoy Reforged for opportunities to earn mining resources and valuable rewards.
 - **Community-Driven**: Join a welcoming community that prioritizes both education and fun.